 Teaching an Old Cabin New Tricks

-For the past 20 years, a family has created lasting memories of their cabin overlooking Harpswell Sound, but the cabin is in need of some work to see the next 20 years and beyond.
-Chase and the team jack and level the cabin and expand it to accommodate the next generation of the family.
+A family has created lasting memories of their cabin overlooking Harpswell Sound, but the cabin is in need of some work to see the next 20 years and beyond.
+Chase and the team expand it to accommodate the next generation.

 A Multi-Family Affair

 A couple found an isolated cabin and fell in love with idea of owning and restoring it.
-Chase and the team have their hands full trying to repair and restore this diamond in the rough that's only accessible by hiking or by boating across the lake.
+Chase and the team have their hands full trying to repair and restore this diamond in the rough that's only accessible by hiking or by boat.

 Passport to Greenville

-A couple fell in love with the stunning views of Greenville Junction, Maine, but the cabin they purchased is in need of some serious work to make it livable year-round for their extended family.
-Chase and the team open up the floor plan to create a working bathroom and kitchen as well as additional sleeping space.
+A couple fell in love with the views of Greenville Junction, Maine, but the cabin they purchased is in need of some serious work.
+Chase and the team create a working bathroom and kitchen as well as additional sleeping space.

 It Takes a Village

-Founded in 1935, Agassiz Village has provided underprivileged and at-risk kids an opportunity to experience a camp surrounded by the beauty of Maine.
-Chase and his team take on the big project with a small budget to help the camp with the support of the community.
+Agassiz Village has provided underprivileged and at-risk kids an opportunity to experience a camp surrounded by the beauty of Maine.
+Chase and his team take on the big project with a small budget to help the camp.

 An early 1900s cabin that's intimately tied to Maine's history and legacy puts Chase and the team to the test as they try to re-create its original look and feel.